johsteffens/beth/README.md

 it like discovering a new world.
 For me it is like painting a new picture, which has not been painted before.
 Watching it unfold and taking shape is beautiful.

-But for all bliss, the ultimate goal is *usefulness*.
+But for all the bliss, the ultimate goal is *usefulness*.

 # History